 For each frame, you’ll have to go to the composition window and move the tracking box to stay on your point of interest in each frame.
 This will be a tedious process but will result in a perfect tracked object.

-Adjusting Your Trackers
+Fine-Tuning Your Trackers

 If you realize you need to adjust your tracking later on in your editing process, simply go back to your footage layer, select which track point you need to adjust, either in the Layers tab or Tracker tab, and make any adjustments needed.
 Once you hit apply in the Tracker tab, it will update your project.